ryuuni/KERMit/README.md

 #### 1. Activate the virtualenv and install dependencies for the project

-All dependencies for the server can be found in `server/requirements.txt`.
+All dependencies for the server can be found in `./server/requirements.txt`.
 Create a new virtual python environment and install the dependencies by following the commands below:
 ```
 $ cd server
 $ python3 -m virtualenv venv        # create the virtualenv
-$ pip install -r requirements.txt   # install dependencies
+$ pip install -r requirements.txt   # install all dependencies
 ```
 This should complete without any errors.
 Nevertheless, some users have reported issues installing `psycopg2` using pip in Mac OS (this package is the PostgreSQL database adapter for Python).
-In the case that this happens, this [page](https://stackoverflow.com/a/42264168)  provides a working solution:
+In the case that this happens, this [page](https://stackoverflow.com/a/42264168)  provides a working solution.

 #### 2. Set environmental variables

-Make sure to set all the required environmental variables for the project.
-The settings below are for development.
+In order to run the server, you'll need to set a few environmental variables to tell Flask what app to run and which database to use.
+The following environmental variables can be used for development.
 ```
 $ export SECRET_KEY="supersecretkey"
 $ export JWT_SECRET_KEY="anothersecretkeyforjwt"